Subhas Chandra Pattanayak

 At the stage of despatch of the notification for publication in official gazette, a junior officer pointed out that Ms. Mahapatra having no experience as a whole time working journalist for the requisite period has no eligibility to be a member in the Accreditation Committee and hence her inclusion in the notification was ultra vires of the Accreditation Rules.
 Then the Rules were amended with a preceding date stipulating therein that “Editors will also be eligible notwithstanding their ineligibility” to become members in the Accreditation Committee.

 Embarrassed, the Government used this illegitimate committee to threaten 87 per cent of the scribes with cancellation of accreditation on fictitious grounds.
-We again exposed this evil design on 5 July 2005.
+I again exposed this evil design on 5 July 2005.
 And the Government could not dare to carry out the evil design.
 On the other hand, after a section of print media carried our version in their editions, the trade unions and organizations of journalists, who were not privy to internet but came to know of our version from the print media, backtracked; as otherwise their unholy nexus with a corrupt government would have been threadbare exposed.

 Thus unable to help the Government in dismantling accreditation of so vast a majority of journalists, the illegitimate committee breathed its last.
 But the Government knew for sure that its design could not click because the unions/ organizations of the journalists did not cooperate.

 Hence attempts have been made afresh to do away with presence of the trade unions and organizations of journalists in the matter of accreditation.

 The entire accreditation committee shall be constituted by members nominated by the government.
 And the puppets who shall thus be nominated will execute the harsh restrictions provided for in the new Rules.